MY FEELINGS ARE MY FRIENDS

 Talking down about themselves, overwhelmed with their negative thoughts

 Explosive and aggressive towards their siblings or other family members

 Anxious or worried about school, friends and 'getting it right' all the time

 Disruptive, acting out; and not following requests

 Interoception is a key ingredient to emotional safety and mental health.

-If you're a teacher or educator, download my free ebook to learn how to teach students how to feel their emotions.
 I’m an award-winner writer for Elephant Journal and host to my podcast It's Okay to Cry.
 To absorb my passion and to grab real-life tips on fostering mental health in both families and classrooms, you can find me on social media.

 "The workshop provided some really valuable insights into the science behind these emotional challenges and the tools to support children that Bronte shared with the group were incredibly valuable.
 Thanks Bronte.